-Available either in NYC or long distance.
+Available either remotely or in NYC

 A Master of Fine Arts degree in a field of creative writing is attractive to serious writers for a variety of reasons: the chance to focus on writing for a concentrated period of time, working with talented peers and teachers, making contacts, increasing prestige, obtaining a terminal degree that makes one more employable as a teacher.

 However, applying to MFA programs is a daunting process.
 There are hundreds of schools to choose from, with varying degrees of quality, content, financial assistance, and teaching opportunities.
 And then choices must be made between old and new programs, full-time or low-residency programs, local or far-off schools.
 And, if you wish to compete against a crowd of talented applicants, you must submit excellent writing samples and a compelling admissions essay.